 Procrastination is the avoidance or intentional delay of a task that is important or has a deadline.
-According to Dr Piers Steel (2007), who has dedicated his life to researching procrastination, “95% of the population procrastinate at times, with 20% being chronic procrastinators”.
+According to Dr Piers Steel, “95% of the population procrastinate at times, with 20% being chronic procrastinators”.
 Chronic procrastination may affect people so badly that they jeopardise their business, credit rating, relationships and health. https://procrastinus.com/piers-steel/theories-of-procrastination/

-Salon owners may find themselves delaying important projects such as marketing campaigns, paying bills and doing taxes, cleaning, repairs or attending to the dreaded piles of paperwork.
-By nature, most salon professionals whether they are hairstylists, barbers or nail artists prefer to focus on the creative side of work and may find the business tasks tedious, overwhelming or boring.
+Salon owners may find themselves delaying important projects.
+Chores like marketing campaigns, paying bills and doing taxes, cleaning, repairs or attending to the dreaded piles of paperwork.
+By nature, most salon professionals whether they are hairstylists, barbers or nail artists prefer to focus on the creative side of work.
+And as consequence, find the business tasks tedious, overwhelming or boring.